jayveedee/7Kabale/README.md

 pip install -r requirements.txt
 ```

-To see if everything worked as it should, change directory to the inference folder
+To check if everything worked as intended, change directory to the inference folder

 ```
 cd Inference